-For students enrolling on the BA (Hons) Liberal Studies, the annual fee for the academic level/year in 2019/20 is £17,500 paid in equal instalments over the first two terms.
+For students enrolling on the BA (Hons) Liberal Studies, the annual fee for the academic level/year in 2020-21 is £18,000 paid in equal instalments over the first two terms.
+Fees for the January 2021 intake may vary.
+Please see the website for further details.